randomcodegen/Archipelago/worlds/quake/README.md

-Duke Nukem 3D Randomizer for Archipelago
+Quake 1 Randomizer for Archipelago
 ========================================

 Installation